NithinMJose/FormulaOneFanHub/README.md

 Thank you for your interest in the Formula 1 Connection Hub academic project!
 Contributions and feedback are welcome as we continue to explore and refine the concepts presented herein.

-i am attaching 2 screenshots for the reference
+i am attaching some screenshots for the reference

 ![SS1](https://github.com/NithinMJose/FormulaOneFanHub/assets/116726866/16840002-831c-49ca-973c-410a568ade9e)